mekanika/skematic/README.md

 **Custom rules** can be applied by providing your own validation functions that accept a `value` to test and return a `Boolean` (pass/fail).

-> Note: The `required` rule has a special shorthand to declare it directly on the schema:
+> Note: The `required` rule has a special shorthand to declare it directly on the model:
 >
 > ```js
 > const modelProp = {default: 'Boom!', required: true}